 A little known Christmas secret of Paris is that many of the city’s fanciest hotels and terraces will be rolling out Christmas pop-ups where you can booze up in a festive and enchanting atmosphere.

-From an igloo bar on the Eiffel Tower (as previously mentioned) to cozy chalets at the Ritz and the Park Hyatt, one of the best ways to warm up after a long day of sightseeing is a scenic drink in a sparkly, festive venue.
+While offerings vary year to year, past examples include an igloo bar on the Eiffel Tower to cozy chalets at the Ritz and the Park Hyatt.
+So, it goes without saying, one of the best ways to warm up after a long day of sightseeing is a scenic drink in a sparkly, festive venue.

 … and maybe one of the best light shows the city has to offer.